-- The quantities of ingredients provided will work but because eggs vary in size, it's better to start by weighing your eggs, then adjusting the weights of your butter, sugar and flour accordingly.
-For example, the eggs I used today totalled to 210g so I used 210g each of butter, sugar and flour.
+- The ingredient quantities provided will work but because eggs vary in size, it's better to start by weighing your eggs (shells removed), then adjust the weights of your butter, sugar and flour accordingly.
+The eggs I used for the cake in the picture totalled to 210g so I used 210g each of butter, sugar and flour.

 - The all-in-one method from the original recipe produces a heavier sponge.
 Instead, consider creaming the butter and sugar together, then adding the beaten eggs, then the flour.